MGX3D/Turntable/README.md

 ![Motor Assembly View](/images/motor_assembly_annotated.jpg?raw=true "Motor assembly")

 The motor attaches to the extrusion using the 3d printed mount.
-In the latest design, the motor mount design has been updated to allow easy repositioning of the motor as well as to increase the strength (the 3D model looks slightly diffrent than the pictures below).
+In the latest design, the motor mount design has been updated to allow easy repositioning of the motor as well as to increase the strength (the 3D model looks slightly different than the pictures below).
 The holes that take the M5 screws from the motor are designed to be tapped (M5 tap), if you don't have one you can simply use longer M4 screws and nuts on the other side, there is enough clearance.

 ![Motor Mount View](/images/motor_mount_annotated.jpg?raw=true "Motor mount")

 The lazy susan bearing is attached directly to the aluminum extrusion by drilling 12 through holes, 4mm diameters: 6 holes in the inside ring and 6 holes in the outside ring.
 The bearings are usually half-way drilled from the factory, those holes work well as a guide.
-Two drilling operations are required, one through hole the screw itself (4 - 4.25mm dia drill) and a secondary hole one for the screw sockethead cap (7mm dia drill but only 4mm deep!).
+Two drilling operations are required, one through hole the screw itself (4 - 4.25mm dia drill) and a secondary hole one for the screw socket-head cap (7mm dia drill but only 4mm deep!).
 The screw socket heads need to be sunk so they don't block the rotation of the bearing - this is needed even if the bearing is offset (the offset is typically 1-2mm).
 Alternatively, one can use 3D printed raisers with M4 pan head screws.
 If the bearing rings are not vertically offset (typical for VXB bearings) you will need to insert M4 washers between the bearing and the extrusion to eliminate friction.

 ![Bottom View](/images/platform_bottom.jpg?raw=true "Bottom view")

-After the bearing is attached to the extrusion (and the belt testion is roughly correct) the round platform is attached to the bearing with 6 pcs of #6-1" wood screws (and washers).
+After the bearing is attached to the extrusion (and the belt tension is roughly correct) the round platform is attached to the bearing with 6 pcs of #6-1" wood screws (and washers).
 An option here is to use double sided adhesive tape (red in the image), however once mounted like this it won't be possible to access to the screws that go into the extrusion.
 Double sided tape is however the only option for tempered glass platforms (pictured).
-The challenging part here is to get the bearing perfectly centered on the plaform, the trick is to find the center of the disk and then draw a circle that matches the bearing outside diameter.
+The challenging part here is to get the bearing perfectly centered on the platform, the trick is to find the center of the disk and then draw a circle that matches the bearing outside diameter.

 ![Turntable Top View](/images/TurntableTop.jpg?raw=true "Top view")